Riot Ten

-Christopher Wilson (born October 27, 1992), better known by his stage name Riot Ten, is an American DJ and producer based in El Paso, Texas.
+Christopher Wilson (born October 27, 1992), better known by his stage name Riot Ten, is an American DJ and record producer based in El Paso, Texas.
 He is best known for his dubstep and hardtrap production and is currently signed to Steve Aoki's Dim Mak, with additional music out on Excision's Rotten Recordings, Never Say Die Records, Disciple Records, and Firepower, as well as remixes on Atlantic Records, Interscope Records, and RCA Records.
 Since 2016, Wilson has toured alongside Yellow Claw, Adventure Club, Steve Aoki, Kayzo, Pegboard Nerds, and Excision.

 Career

 In 2016, Riot Ten released his debut EP Hype Or Die: Headbangerz on Datsik's Firepower Records.
 The EP included his breakout single "Like Kanye" featuring Trinidadian dancehall artist Bunji Garlin.
 He went on to sign with Steve Aoki's Dim Mak Records, where he released his now famed dubstep anthem "Rail Breaker".